OCHA-DAP/HDX_data_series/README.md

 4 - These files are exported to a google spreadsheet and then reviewed.
 In the first coloumn indicate what action should be taken

 - matchedToOne_{month suffix}.csv
-Approved - adds to data set
+Approved - adds to data series
-Exclude - add to data sets to be excluded
+Exclude - add to list of data sets to be excluded (dataseries ID 0)

 - matchedToMany_{month suffix}.csv
 choose which data series for it to be added to in the match column.
 Delete the other IDs.
 Split the row into two if it matches two.
 Ensure the dataset ID columns is split correctly

-Approved - adds to data set
+Approved - adds to data series
-Exclude - add to data sets to be excluded
+Exclude - add to data sets to be excluded (dataseries ID 0)

 - cods_{month suffix}.csv
-Approved - adds to data set
+Approved - adds to data series
-Exclude - add to data sets to be excluded
+Exclude - add to data sets to be excluded (dataseries ID 0)

 - new_{month suffix}.csv
 Create - add to data set